InformaticsMatters/ansible-galaxy-cloud/README.md

     to your parameters file.
 By default the volume is expected to be an `ext4` volume.

+>   CAUTION: The instance creation process creates instances and volumes whose
+    names begin with the value of the `instance_base_name` variable.
+Use a base name that is unique to your cluster or, on deletion, you may find you've lost more than you expected!

 And, to destroy the cluster: -

     $ ansible-playbook unsite.yaml --extra-vars "@parameters"

 >   To avoid deleting the shared volume, add `volume_delete: no` to your
     parameters file.
 By default it is deleted when the cluster is deleted.

 ---

 [ansible]: https://www.ansible.com/